Curriculum

 Grades 10-12

-AP Studio Art: Drawing students will use studio practice, application of design concepts, and informed decision making, to assemble a body of artwork that demonstrates a high level of quality and growth over time, consisting of content, technique, and process.
+AP Drawing students will use studio practice, application of design concepts, and informed decision making, to assemble a body of artwork that demonstrates a high level of quality and growth over time, consisting of content, technique, and process.
 They will expand their knowledge of drawing and advance their visual communication skills by exploring a variety of drawing skills, techniques, and compositional and aesthetic concepts.
-Students will address two components in their portfolios: Sustained Investigation and Selected Works, and are expected to maintain the highest level of artistic integrity throughout.
+Students will address two components in their portfolios: Sustained Investigation and Selected Works and are expected to maintain the highest level of artistic integrity throughout.
 Peer and instructor critiques will be an ongoing process and form part of the assessment grade.
 Students will submit this body of work to the College Board for grading and possible college credit.
-There is a course fee of $75.
+There is a course fee of $95.

 Band 1